Repeats and Grade Forgiveness

 Students who received a "W" in their first attempt at a course are not considered to be repeating a course.
 They can register anytime during the Advance Registration period.

-Students who want to repeat a class for a second time (i.e. attempt a class for a third time) or more must submit the Repeat a course more than 2 times petition (DocuSign), with all required documentation and signatures.
-The form and documentation will be accepted approximately one week prior to the first day of instruction.
+- Students repeating a class for the second time (i.e. attempt a class for third time) or more must submit the Repeat a course more than 2 times petition (DocuSign) with all required documentation and signatures.

 See the San Jose State University catalog for the Repeating class policy